alexman0145/MyAPIRestful/README.md

 - A project of type back-end wich can use a manage of data and the API, it is a type of Resful

-- A project of type front-end for the graphical interface wich use framework a Angular (For more information for this framework go to <a href="https://angular.dev/overview">https://angular.dev/overview)</a>.
+- A project of type front-end for the web graphical interface wich use framework a Angular (For more information for this framework go to <a href="https://angular.dev/overview">https://angular.dev/overview)</a>.

 ## step 1 :